 On January 30, 1962, 329 Beacon was acquired from Stuart Hastings and Joseph Gautreau by Philip Rahv (born Ivan Greenberg) and his wife, Theodora Jay (Stillman) Rahv.

 Philip Rahv was a professor at Brandeis University.
 An internationally known literary critic, in 1933 had co-founded the Partisan Review in New York and was its co-editor until 1969.

 On September 25, 1968, Theodora Rahv was killed in a fire at 329 Beacon which damaged the second and third stories of the house.

 In March of 1969, Philip Rahv applied for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments.

-329 Beacon changed hands and, in February of 1979 was purchased by Bernard C. Cohen and Charles S. Rosenblum, trustees of the Interim Realty Trust.
-In July of 1979, they converted the property into five condominiums.
+On February 1, 1979, 329 Beacon was acquired from Maurice Abromson and Irving Karg by Bernard C. Cohen and Charles S. Rosenblum, trustees of the Interim Realty Trust.